jhedstrom/purl/README.txt

 Installation
 ------------

-PURL can be installed like any other Drupal module -- place it in the modules directory for your site and enable it (and its requirement, context) on the admin/build/modules page.
+PURL can be installed like any other Drupal module -- place it in the `sites/all/modules` (or a site or profile specific module directory) directory for your site and enable it on the `admin/build/modules` page.

 PURL is an API module.
 It does absolutely nothing for the end user out of the box without other modules that take advantage of its API.